stitchfix/hamilton/decorators.md

 ## @parametrized_input
-Expands a single function into n, each of which corresponds to a function in which the parameter value is fed the input from a specific column
+Expands a single function into n, each of which corresponds to a function in which the parameter value is fed the input from a *specific column*.
+Note this decorator and `@parametrized` are quite similar, except that the input here is another DAG node, i.e. column, rather than some specific value.
 ```python
 import pandas as pd
 from hamilton.function_modifiers import parametrized_input